Thundercat-88/GoL/README.md

 # GoL

 # An attempt at the Game of Life by Conway in C#
-#### By Josh Harris, Submission for the role of Software Engineering Graduate Scheme
+#### By Josh Harris, Submission for the role of BBC Software Engineering Graduate Scheme
 ## Conways Rules
 1. Any live cell with fewer than two live neighbors dies, as if by underpopulation.
 2. Any live cell with two or three live neighbors lives on to the next generation.